 Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
+The display should demonstrate an understanding of environmental and internal factors that affect plant growth and the function and characteristics of soil.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.

-CO902 Plants & Soils 2: (Publication: Stems and Stamens)

-Prepare a display or poster that illustrates an activity from the project manual.
+CO902 Plants & Soils 2: (Publication: Stems and Stamens) Prepare a display or poster that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the composition of plants, the functions of individual plant parts, plant life cycles, and the many ways plants reproduce.
 Include your project journal that documents activity recordkeeping, answers activity questions, and details personal thoughts and ideas.

-CO903 Plants & Soils 3: (Publication: Sprouting Out and Growing Up)

-Prepare a display or poster that illustrates an activity from the project manual.
-The display should demonstrate an understanding of environmental and internal factors that affect plant growth.
-Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas.

-CO904 Plant & Soils Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Plant & Soils project.)
+- CO903 Plants & Soils 3: (Publication: Sprouting Out and Growing Up) Prepare a display or poster that illustrates an activity from the project manual.
+The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
+Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
+Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas. - CO904 Plant & Soils Ready4Life Challenge: (Open to 11-18 year-olds enrolled in any Plant & Soils project.)
 See the general project rules for class information.